exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

     If `N=4`, then `M=3` signatures are required.

-After the necessary amount of signatures is gathered, a synchronization method creates a correct and signed anchoring transaction and commits it to the Bitcoin blockchain.
+After the necessary amount of signatures is gathered, a synchronization method commits a signed anchoring transaction to the Bitcoin blockchain.

 ### Transaction Malleability and SegWit